At first glance Betaworks seems to be a loose organization of people that do many things. But first and foremost we are builders.

 Help brands earn maximum potential engagement on Twitter & Facebook.

 We love betas and prototypes, not so much decks or business plans.
-If you want to talk investments, talk to Nick.
+If you want to talk investments, talk to Matt.

 Prior to launching betaworks, John was CEO of Fotolog.
 Before Fotolog John was SVP of Technology and Alliances at Time Warner Inc.